Pets and children: ideas to create a safe and happy home for everyone

 A pet insurance excess is the amount you pay when you make a claim.
 It helps keep costs down and ensures insurance stays fair and affordable.
 If you are interested in pet insurance, find out more with Co-op Pet Insurance.

-5% discount applies only to the first year as an introductory offer.
+In-store discount added up to 14 days after policy starts and ends 21 September 2027.
+Terms and conditions apply.
 Minimum yearly costs apply to receive 5% discount: £51.59 for dogs, £50.68 for cats.
 Offers may be changed or withdrawn at any time.